gbibeaul/blog-perso/content/build-deploy-a-vercel-api.md

 };
 ```

 You can access the query parameter under the req.query object made available to the handler.
-Navigating or sending a request to `http://localhost:3000/api/users/0` Should now give you the corresponding user from the users array: `{user: "Bob Smith"}`.
+Navigating or sending a request to `http://localhost:3000/api/users/0` Should now give you the corresponding user from the `users` array: `{user: "Bob Smith"}`.

 ### **Deploying**

 Now that you have the basic folder structure and code of your API we can proceed and deploy the API on Vercel's cloud platform.
-One interesting thing to note before proceeding is that Vercel is let's us use Typescript without even needing to compile in Webpack or having to configure anything.
-While this is not recommended for production projects it is interesting to get a prototype API online quickly!
+One interesting thing to note before proceeding is that Vercel is lets us use Typescript without even needing to compile in Webpack or having to configure anything.
+While this is not recommended for production projects, it is interesting to get a prototype API online quickly!
 Now let's deploy all of this:

 ```bash
 yarn deploy